-That high frame rate is routinely utilised by 4K video games that need to track lots of different objects like whizzing bullets or speedy enemies – most films are made in 24fps, and television programmes are 25fps (or 30fps if the show is made in the USA).
+That high frame rate is most commonly utilised by video games that need to track lots of different objects such as whizzing bullets or speedy enemies – most films are made in 24fps, and television programmes are 25fps (or 30fps if the show is made in the USA).

-A few years later a small update, HDMI 2.0a, made the link between televisions and players capable of carrying HDR (High Dynamic Range) information as well, with HDMI 2.0b coming soon afterwards with support for HLG (Hybrid Log Gamma).
+A few years after the launch of HDMI 2.0, a small update, HDMI 2.0a, was launched to add support for HDR (High Dynamic Range).
+HDMI 2.0b followed shortly after with added support for the specific HLG (Hybrid Log Gamma) HDR format.
 Until now, that’s been the top standard for most consumers.

 What does HDMI 2.1 do?

-Essentially, HDMI 2.1 has the capability to double-down on what HDMI 2.0a can manage.
-2.1-standard cables will be able to easily outstrip the 4K limit, sending a maximum of 10K content at 120fps down the pipe.
+Essentially, HDMI 2.1 has the capability to double-down on what HDMI 2.0 can manage.
+2.1-standard connections will be able to easily outstrip the 4K limit, sending a maximum of 10K content at 120fps down the pipe.